Calanthe/Calanthe.github.io/_drafts/sliding-puzzle-game-phaser.markdown

 ---
 ![Sliding puzzle game in Phaser]({{ site.url }}/assets/duckhunt.jpg)

-The popularity of the [Phaser][phaser] game framework grows rapidly this days.
-Lets focus on the very basics of this library by creating a simple [puzzle sliding game][sliding-puzzle].
+The popularity of the [Phaser][phaser] game framework is growing rapidly.
+Let's focus on the basics of this library by creating a simple [puzzle sliding game][sliding-puzzle].

 <!--more-->

-As you probably already know, the `Phaser` is one of the most popular free JavaScript framework made by the [Photonstorm][photonstorm].
-Its purpose is to help developers creating HTML5 games really quickly, by providing a set of tools which handle generic tasks (like loading images, game loop, inputs, physics) needed to program the game.
-Having that, the developer can focus on the game idea itself, not wasting a time on rewriting or copying the same code between previous projects.
+As you probably already know, `Phaser` is one of the most popular free JavaScript frameworks made by [Photonstorm][photonstorm].
+Its purpose is to help developers to create HTML5 games really quickly, by providing a set of tools which handle generic tasks; like loading images, game loops, inputs, physics; needed to program the game.
+With these taken care of, the developer can focus on their game idea, not wasting a time on rewriting or copying the same code between previous projects.

-###The set up and initialization
+### Setup and initialization

-Because of the nature of JavaScript and browser's security features, we have to run server to load resources required by the game.
-There is a [few possibilities][servers] how to do that but my favourite one is [Grunt][grunt] task runner and [Yeoman][yeoman] scaffolding tool.
+Because of the nature of JavaScript and browser security features, we have to run the server to load resources required by the game.
+There are a [few ways][servers] to do that but my favourite is using the [Grunt][grunt] task runner with the [Yeoman][yeoman] scaffolding tool.
-A found a nice [Yeoman generator for Phaser][yeogen] and updated it with the newest `Phaser` version and amended the `gruntfile` file.
-You can check and use my current (still working in progress) setup in [Github][github].
-If it's easier for you, you can also investigate the source code in the working [sliding puzzle game][sliding-puzzle].
+I found a nice [Yeoman generator for Phaser][yeogen] and updated it with the newest `Phaser` version and amended the `gruntfile`.
+You can check out and use my current (still working in progress) setup in [Github][github].
+If it's easier for you, you can also take a look at the source code of the working [sliding puzzle game][sliding-puzzle].

-Once we have everything set up and ready, lets dive into the initialization of the `Phaser` framework.
+Once we have everything set up and ready, let's dive into the initialization of the `Phaser` framework.
 Our main folder consists only of the `index.html` file and `js`, `css` and `assets` folders.
 ![Folder structure for Phaser](/assets/sliding_puzzle/folder.png)

 In the `index.html` we need to include the aforementioned assets: